 Bottom line: if you suffer with any of the symptoms listed below for unknown reasons.
 You should have your doctor do two things –

-- Order an iron panel with ferritin
+- Order a complete blood count with an iron panel and ferritin

 - Rule out gluten sensitivity